Prisscillia/fresh-socks4/README.md

 # fresh-socks4.sh
 > Collects IPS enumatrated by https://github.com/TheSpeedX/PROXY-List
 >
-> Sends the maximum number of 100 random addresses from that list via curl post request to https://hidemy.name/api
+> Sends the maximum number of 100 random addresses from that list to https://hidemy.name/api
 >
 > Requests Lists of Reponsive addreses back from https://hidemy.nam/api
 >